 http://catalog.uark.edu/undergraduatecatalog/academicregulations/advancedstandingprograms/

-Credit by Examination
+Credit for Prior Learning

-There are two ways undergraduate students enrolled at the University of Arkansas, Fayetteville, may establish undergraduate credit by examination in courses offered by the university: either through the University of Arkansas Credit by Examination Program (see the next section), or through approved national testing programs, such as the College Level Examination Program (CLEP), the Advanced Placement Program (AP), or the International Baccalaureate Program (IB).
+There are two ways undergraduate students enrolled at the University of Arkansas, Fayetteville, may establish undergraduate credit for prior learning in courses offered by the university: either through the University of Arkansas Credit for Prior Learning Program (see the next section), or through approved national testing programs, such as the College Level Examination Program (CLEP), the Advanced Placement Program (AP), or the International Baccalaureate Program (IB).

-Credit established by examination must be evaluated in terms of the specific program the student wishes to pursue.
+Credit established by prior learning or examination must be evaluated in terms of the specific program the student wishes to pursue.
 The decision regarding the appropriate application of such credit to a degree program will be made in each college or school.
-Credit established by examination will be applied to a degree program in the same manner as credit established in any other way.
+Credit established by prior learning or examination will be applied to a degree program in the same manner as credit established in any other way.
 If credit is earned by examination, the mark of CR will be entered in the student’s record.
 Grades are not assigned.

 In certain instances, however, instead of actually receiving credit in semester hours, a student may receive advanced standing and be authorized to enroll for advanced courses in the subject matter area.